 Individuals who have completed a certificate program in residential design can find employment with residential design firms, construction management companies, retailers and manufacturers of building-related products.
 Possible job opportunities include:

 Employment Outlook and Salary Information

 Graduates of a residential design program can pursue a variety of job opportunities with residential design and architectural firms.
 One career option is becoming an architectural drafter for residential projects.
 Architectural drafters prepare detailed renderings and drawings of residential buildings for construction management, design and home improvement firms.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of architectural and civil drafters was projected to decrease 3% during the 2014-2024 decade, Those who keep current with the latest software programs will have the best opportunities.
-In May 2015, the median annual wage for this position was $50,710.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of architectural and civil drafters was projected to have 0% growth rate during the 2018-2028 decade, Those who keep current with the latest software programs will have the best opportunities.
+In May 2018, the median annual wage for this position was $54,920.

 Continuing Education Information